 An outbreak is loosely defined as more cases of disease than expected in a population in a specific place within a given time period.
 The communicable disease team at Marion County Public Health Department investigates all outbreaks and works with Marion County Environmental Health and the Oregon Health Authority as necessary to address the outbreak.
 Typically, Marion County sees about 8 outbreaks a year at nursing homes or long term care facilities and between 1 and 5 outbreaks at restaurants.
 The most common outbreak cause is norovirus, a very contagious virus that causes stomachache, nausea, diarrhea and vomiting.
-Norovirus by itself is not a reportable disease but in 2015, 69.1% of outbreak cases were affected by norovirus.
+Norovirus by itself is not a reportable disease but in 2016, 46.2% of outbreak cases were affected by norovirus.
 Like other disease causing agents, the best way to prevent transmission of norovirus is to practice good hand washing and remain home when ill with diarrhea and/or vomiting.
-Other etiologic agents involved in outbreaks during 2015 were salmonella, influenza A, pertussis, rotavirus, and clostridium difficile.
+Other etiologic agents involved in outbreaks during 2016 were salmonella, influenza A, influenza B, sapovirus, rhinovirus, coxsackievirus, and mumps.